 He would play in every game of his final three seasons in Victoria.
 His personal best season with the Cougars was his last in 1954-55, when he was named to the league's First All-Star Team following his 46 goal, 80 point season.

 Based on that success, his rights were purchased by the New York Rangers of the NHL for the 1955-56 season.

 He continued his streak of consecutive games with the Rangers, playing in all 70 games for eight straight seasons while in Manhattan.
 His best season as a Ranger was 1958-59, when he scored 33 goals and 62 points.
 At the conclusion of the season Hebenton was named the recipient of the 1959 Lady Byng Trophy for gentlemanly play.
 While with the Rangers, he averaged less than 10 minutes in penalties per season.
 He was rewarded for his fine season with a spot in the 1960 NHL All-Star Game.

-Hebenton was claimed by the Boston Bruins in the waiver draft for the 1963-64 season and once more played in every one of Boston's 70 games, giving him a streak of 630 straight NHL games, breaking all records for NHL games played up until that time.
+Hebenton was claimed by the Boston Bruins in the waiver draft for the 1963-64 season and once more played in every one of Boston's 70 games, with his final NHL game coming on this date in 1964, giving him a streak of 630 straight NHL games which broke all records for NHL games played up until that time.